Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

 \myparatight{Random item attack (RIA)} Unlike RPA, RIA considers information about the target items.
 In particular, RIA randomly selects a target item from the set of target items for each fake user.
 Then, the LDP protocol is applied to encode and perturb the item.
 Finally, the perturbed value is sent to the server.

 \myparatight{Maximal gain attack (MGA)} The idea behind this attack is to craft the perturbed values for the fake users via solving the optimization problem in Equation (\ref{eq:objective}).
-Specifically, according to Equation (\ref{aggregate}), the frequency gain $\Delta\tilde{f}_t$ for a target item $t$ is as follows:

-where $y_i$ is the perturbed value sent from user $i$ to the server.
+Specifically, according to Equation (\ref{aggregate}), the frequency gain $\Delta\tilde{f}_t$ for a target item $t$ is: { { }} where $y_i$ is the perturbed value sent from user $i$ to the server.
 The first term in Equation (\ref{frequencydifference}) only depends on fake users, while the second term only depends on genuine users.
-Moreover, the expected frequency gain for a target item $t$ is as follows:

-where we denote the second term as a constant $c_t$ for simplicity.
-Moreover, based on Equation (\ref{unbiasedestimator}), we have:

-where $f_t$ is the true frequency of the target item $t$ among the $n$ genuine users.
-Furthermore, we have the overall gain as follows:

-where $c=\sum_{t\in T}c_t=\frac{m(f_T(p-q)+rq)}{(n+m)(p-q)}$, where $f_T=\sum_{t\in T}f_t$. $c$ does not depend on the perturbed values sent from the fake users to the central server.
+Moreover, the expected frequency gain for a target item $t$ is: { { }} where we denote the second term as a constant $c_t$ for simplicity.
+Moreover, based on Equation (\ref{unbiasedestimator}), we have: { { }} where $f_t$ is the true frequency of $t$ among the $n$ genuine users.
+Furthermore, we have the overall gain as follows: { { }} where $c=\sum_{t\in T}c_t=\frac{m(f_T(p-q)+rq)}{(n+m)(p-q)}$, where $f_T=\sum_{t\in T}f_t$. $c$ does not depend on the perturbed values sent from the fake users to the central server.
 In RPA and RIA, the crafted perturbed values for the fake users are random.
-Therefore, the expectation of the identity functions $\mathbb{E}[\mathbbm{1}_{S({y}_i)}(t)]$ and thus the overall gain depend on such randomness.
-However, MGA uses the optimal perturbed values for fake users, and the identity function $\mathbbm{1}_{S({y}_i)}(t)$ becomes deterministic.
-Therefore, for MGA, we can drop the expectation $\mathbb{E}$ in Equation (\ref{overallgaindeter}), and then we can transform the optimization problem in Equation (\ref{eq:objective}) as follows:

-where we remove the constants $c$ and $(n+m)(p-q)$ in the optimization problem.
+Therefore, the expectation of the characteristic function $\mathbb{E}[\mathbbm{1}_{S({y}_i)}(t)]$ and the overall gain depend on such randomness.
+However, MGA uses the optimal perturbed values for fake users, and the characteristic function $\mathbbm{1}_{S({y}_i)}(t)$ becomes deterministic.
+Therefore, for MGA, we can drop the expectation $\mathbb{E}$ in Equation (\ref{overallgaindeter}), and then we can transform the optimization problem in Equation (\ref{eq:objective}) as follows: { { }} where we remove the constants $c$ and $(n+m)(p-q)$ in the optimization problem.
 Note that the above optimization problem only depends on the perturbed values of the fake users, and the perturbed values ${y}_i$ for the fake users are independent from each other.
 Therefore, we can solve the optimization problem independently for each fake user.
-Formally, for each fake user, we craft its perturbed value $y^*$ via solving the following optimization problem:
+Formally, for each fake user, we craft its perturbed value $y^*$ via solving the following optimization problem: { { }}

 We note that, for each fake user, we obtain its perturbed value via solving the same above optimization problem.
 However, as we will show in the next sections, the optimization problem has many optimal solutions.
 Therefore, we randomly pick an optimal solution for a fake user.